-The Abstract and Proposal Review Committee (APRC) is soliciting quality abstract submissions for poster presentations at the 2019 ASCLS Annual Meeting in Charlotte, NC.
+The Abstract and Proposal Review Committee (APRC) is soliciting quality abstract submissions for poster presentations at the 2021 Annual Meeting in Louisville, KY (all posters will be presented in a digital format).
+Poster authors will have the opportunity to present their posters in-person or virtually.
 Select accepted submissions may also be asked to make oral presentations.
 Please review the following information and guidelines carefully.

 - Graduate students